 Smile as you cross the finish line because you have just had a great race and you are on camera.
 Volunteers will be holding a finish line tape for you to cross.

 After you cross the finish line volunteers will be available to assist you.

-An awards ceremony and hamburger meal will be held in the arena after the race (anticipated start time of 3:30 pm).
+An awards ceremony and lunch be held in the arena after the race (anticipated start time of 3:30 pm).
 Athletes can then leave at their leisure.

 *Times are tentative and subject to change.
 Times will be confirmed and a scheduled will be prepared and distributed to all athletes by email and included in your race package.